Luis-Conti/Udacity-Data-Scientist/Data-Science-Blog-Post/README.md

 ## Attached files
 This repository contains the following files:
 * A copy of the original dataset, named [SG_prices.csv](SG_prices.csv).
 * A [Jupyter Notebook](https://github.com/Luis-Conti/Udacity-Data-Scientist/blob/main/Data-Science-Blog-Post/Singapore%20apartment%20resale%20prices%20analysis.ipynb), which contains the Python code that was used for this project.
-The code makes use of the following Python libraries:
-  * pandas
-  * numpy
-  * matplotlib
-  * seaborn
-  * scipy
-  * sklearn

 ## Installation
 For the correct deployment of the different scripts, Python 3.x (ideally Python 3.6) shall be installed.
 Following libraries are also necesarry: